freedomofpress/securedrop-protocol/README.md

   * **FPF**: Freedom of the Press Foundation (FPF) is the entity responsible for maintaining SecureDrop.
 FPF can offer additional services, such as dedicated support.
 While the project is open source, its components (SecureDrop releases, Onion Rulesets submitted upstream to Tor Browser) are signed with signing keys controlled by FPF.
 Despite this, SecureDrop is and will remain completely usable without any FPF involvement or knowledge.

 ## Notes on other components
-  * **Keys**: When referring to keys, either symmetric or asymmetric, depending on the context, the key storage back-end (ie: the media device) may eventually vary.
-Especially long term keys can be stored on Hardware Security Modules or Smart Cards, and signing keys might also be a combination of multiple keys with special requirements (ie: 3 out of 5 signers)
+  * **Keys**: When referring to keys, either symmetric or asymmetric, depending on the context, the key storage backend (i.e.: the media device) may eventually vary.
+Long term keys in particular can be stored on Hardware Security Modules or Smart Cards, and signing keys might also be a combination of multiple keys with special requirements (e.g., 3 out of 5 signers)
-  * **Server**: For this project a server might be a physical dedicated server housed in a trusted location, a physical server in an untrusted location, or a virtual server in a trusted or untrusted context.
-Besides the initial setup, all the connection to the server have to happen though the Tor Hidden Service Protocol.
+  * **Server**: For this project, a server might be a physical dedicated server housed in a trusted location, a physical server in an untrusted location, or a virtual server in a trusted or untrusted context.
+Besides the initial setup, all the connections to the server have to happen though the Tor Hidden Service Protocol.
 However, we can expect that a powerful attacker can find the server location and provider (through financial records, legal orders, de-anonymization attacks, logs of the setup phase).
   * **Trust(ed) parties**: When referring to "trust" and "trusted" parties, the term "trust" is meant in a technical sense (as used in https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-133r2.pdf), and not the social sense (as used in https://www.pewresearch.org/topic/news-habits-media/media-society/media-attitudes/trust-in-media/).

 ## Threat model summary